 Not always.

-While it’s not uncommon for abusive domestic partners and their victims to dismiss the physical, sexual or emotional abuse as simply a symptom of mental illness, researchers are increasingly disproving the link between mental health and abusive behavior.
+While it’s not uncommon for abusive domestic partners and their victims to dismiss the physical, sexual or emotional abuse as simply a symptom of mental illness in relationships, researchers are increasingly disproving the link between mental health and abusive behavior.

 Nancy Erickson, an attorney who consults on domestic violence legal issues, researched the link between abuse within a relationship and mental health, and she concluded that “Domestic abuse is a behavior, not a symptom of mental illness.”
 Author Lundy Bancroft states, “Believing abusers are mentally ill can be a ‘trap of misinformation’ that can lead, among other things, to victims believing their abusers will get better if they just get help for their mental illness.”

-In fact, suffering from a mental illness appears to increase the likelihood of becoming a victim of abuse or violence, rather than being the perpetrator.
-One study found that those with severe mental health problems such as schizophrenia, psychosis or bipolar disorder are actually two and a half times more likely to victimized than the general population is.
+In fact, suffering from a mental illness in a relationship appears to increase the likelihood of becoming a victim of abuse or violence, rather than being the perpetrator.
+One study found that those with severe mental health problems such as schizophrenia, psychosis or bipolar disorder are actually two and a half times more likely to be victimized than the general population is.